If you’ve been studying for the GMAT for any length of time, you are most likely pretty solid on the basic concepts of decimals and rational numbers.

 Decimals which are non-terminating and non-repeating are irrational, like roots such as root 2, root 3 etc. The digits after the decimal point will continue on forever.

-The problem comes when we get a question based on these basics.
-That’s when we realize that our basics are not as strong as we assumed them to be.
-For example, look at this question:
+The problem comes when we get a question based on these rather straightforwards concepts.
+That’s the point at which we realize that our basic knowledge and understanding are not as strong or as sufficient as we assumed them to be.
+As an example, let’s take a look at the following question:

 Question: Which of the following fractions has a decimal equivalent that is a terminating decimal?

-A fraction in its lowest term can be expressed as a terminating decimal if and only if the denominator has powers of only 2 and/or 5.
-Let’s try to understand the logic behind it.
+A fraction, in its most reduced form, can be expressed as a terminating decimal if and only if the denominator has powers of only 2 and/or 5.
+Take a look at a simple example to try to understand why that is the case:

-For a/b to be terminating, 1/b must be a terminating decimal.
-What happens when you start dividing 1 by b?
+For ab to be a terminating decimal, 1b must be a terminating decimal.
+Well, what happens when you start dividing 1 by b?
 You add a decimal point and start adding 0s.
 You will get 1 followed by as many 0s as you require in the numerator.
 10/100/1000/10000 etc have only two prime divisors: 2 and 5.
 If the denominator has 2s or 5s or both, we will be able to terminate the decimal by choosing the required multiple of 10.
 If there are any other primes, we will never be able to divide a multiple of 10 completely and hence the decimal will not terminate.
-It is obvious, isn’t it?

 1/3 = .333333333333333333…